pratiknandagawali/playground.microservices.api/README.md

 # Playground.microservices.api notes

-#### This API is created as a sample template that can be used for building a microservice.
+#### This API is created as a template that can be used for building a microservice.
 The template is empowered with modularity, clean code, scalable design patterns like MediatR using CQRS, Dependency Injection, Pollycircuit for making the APIs more resilent and SOLID principles.
 #### Commited with the initial ToDo repository for unleasing the power of Object relational Mapping(ORM).
 #### Powered with swagger as an Open API documentation.